ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/encryption-at-rest.markdown

 {DANGER: Important things to be aware of:}
 1. RavenDB makes sure that **no data is written to disk as plain text**.
 It will always be encrypted.
 2. Indexed fields (the actual data) will reside in memory as plain text.
-Don't index sensitive information.
 3. Pages of the current transaction will reside in memory as plain text, and only for the duration of the transaction.
 When the transaction ends, all this memory is safely zeroed.
 4. Loading documents from the database (using the Studio, the Client API, Rest API...) means that they will be decrypted and sent to you as plain text.
 {DANGER/}